 Asbestos in the home

 Asbestos was a popular building material in the 20th century.
-Most buildings constructed – or renovated – between 1945 and 1990 will have used asbestos.
+Most buildings constructed – or renovated – before 1990 contain asbestos.

 Asbestos sheeting and asbestos cement might be found in a wide range of products and places including:

 - cement roofing, gutters and downpipes